What is Astrodiversity?

 —

-Monthly series of articles featuring leading figures from underrepresented groups in science, whose work and actions have changed the scientific knowledge and helped create a more inclusive and open environment.
-Written by CTAO and CTAC members, as well as external collaborators from partner institutions, each month we will delve into the work and lives of these researchers through short articles published on the CTAO website.
+In 2022 and 2023, we launched a monthly series of articles featuring leading figures from underrepresented groups in science, whose work and actions have changed the scientific knowledge and helped create a more inclusive and open environment.
+Written by CTAO members, as well as external collaborators from partner institutions, each month we delved into the work and lives of these researchers through short articles published on the CTAO website.
 Read the articles on the dedicated webpage.

 “AMANAR: Under the same sky” is an initiative to promote and support the scientific education and the development of scientific skills of children living in the Saharawi refugee camps in Tindouf (Algeria) through the observation and understanding of the Universe, as well as to encourage peace, common understanding and a sense of world citizenship under the same sky.
-Conceived by the international organization GalileoMobile and the Asociación Canaria de Amistad con el Pueblo Saharaui (ACAPS), the project combines outreach activities and visits to the Canary observatories with the children in July and August as part of their summer in the Canary Islands with the “Holidays in Peace” program, as well as visits to the refugee camps by a group of scientists and experts.
-The CTAO is an active partner in this project, supporting the organization of activities in the Canary Islands and the provision of educational material for the camp visits.
-The programme initiated in 2019 and it is still active.
+Conceived by the international organization GalileoMobile and the Asociación Canaria de Amistad con el Pueblo Saharaui (ACAPS), the project combines outreach activities in Spain with the children in July and August as part of their summer in the Canary Islands with the “Holidays in Peace” program, as well as visits to the refugee camps by a group of scientists and experts.
+The CTAO is an active partner in this project since its conception, supporting the organisation of activities and the provision of educational material for the camp visits.
+The programme initiated in 2019, with activities on the Canary Islands and the Saharawi camps, and it is still active.
 In 2022, activities were carried out in other regions of Spain and further activities are expected in other countries.
 In 2020, and due to the COVID-19 restrictions, activities were carried out online in the special “e-AMANAR” programme.

 Contact the CTAO Communications Office for more information or to collaborate.